-All CDBG-DR funded activities must be eligible under the Housing and Community Development Act of 1974 and must meet a National Objective.
-The National Objective is not considered met until activity funds have been expended and final monitoring documentation is complete.
-The eligible National Objective for the 2017 CDBG-DR Program is listed below:
+All CDBG-DR and CDBG-MIT funded activities must be eligible under the Housing and Community Development Act of 1974 and must meet a National Objective.
+The National Objective is not considered met until project funds have been expended and final monitoring documentation is complete.
+Please note, the National Objective, "aid in the prevention or elimination of slums or blight", may not be used without prior approval from HUD.
+This national objective generally is not appropriate in the context of mitigation activities.
+Eligible National Objectives for CDBG-DR and CDBG-MIT activities are listed below:

-3.3a Low-and Moderate-Income Benefit
+Low-and Moderate-Income Benefit

-Proposed infrastructure applications must prioritize activities that principally benefit low-and moderateincome individuals.
-Each infrastructure activity must principally benefit at least 51% Low- and Moderate-Income Persons.
+Proposed mitigation applications must prioritize activities that principally benefit LMI individuals.
+The activity must principally benefit at least 51% Low- and Moderate- Income Persons.
 Applicants are not allowed to round numbers to meet this 51% requirement.